Sjc1000/onEVENT/README.md

 ## Server

 onEVENT has the ability to send data over sockets.
 It sends event info in json format.
-It sends what you see in the .json file and the output of when that event is run.

 ## Notes